SOAS University of London – Commonwealth Shared Masters Scholarships 2020/2021 for Developing Countries – UK

 - Full-time MSc Development Studies

-- Full-time LLM in Law, Developmnent and Globalisation (formerly LLM in Law, Development and Governance)
+- Full-time LLM in Law, Development and Globalisation

 - Full-time MSc Development Economics

 About the Award: The Commonwealth Shared Scholarship Scheme is a joint initiative between the Commonwealth Scholarship Commission with funding from UK Department of International Development (DFID), and UK universities, to support scholarships for students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.